 - Assesses learning needs and adjusts as necessary

 - Demonstrates a style that values different learning styles (visual, experiential, auditory) as well as backgrounds and experience (industry vs. academia)

-- Brings personal background and experience as a PEV and as a Team Chair with Draft Statements, onsite experiences, etc., that contribute to participant understanding
+- Brings personal background and experience as a program evaluator and as a team chair with Draft Statements, onsite experiences, etc., that contribute to participant understanding

 - Makes appropriate judgments that represent ABET and member societies well